Glasgow Southside

 Glasgow Southside is a burgh constituency of the Scottish Parliament, being one of eight constituencies within the Glasgow City council area.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of eight constituencies in the Glasgow electoral region, which elects seven additional members, in addition to the eight constituency MSPs, to produce a form of proportional representation for the region as a whole.

-The seat is currently held by Nicola Sturgeon who was First Minister of Scotland from 2014 to 2023, who has held it for the Scottish National Party since the seat was created for 2011 Scottish Parliament election.
+The seat was held by Nicola Sturgeon, First Minister of Scotland from 2014 to 2023, for the Scottish National Party (SNP).
+She held it from the time that the seat was created for 2011 Scottish Parliament election, until standing down as an MSP in 2026.
+The SNP were unable to hold the seat at the 2026 Scottish Parliament election, when it was won by Holly Bruce of the Scottish Greens.

 Electoral region

 The other seven constituencies of the Glasgow region are Glasgow Anniesland, Glasgow Baillieston and Shettleston, Glasgow Cathcart and Pollok, Glasgow Central, Glasgow Easterhouse and Springburn, Glasgow Kelvin and Maryhill, and Rutherglen and Cambuslang.
 The region covers most of the Glasgow City council area, and a north-western portion of the South Lanarkshire council area.

 Prior to the second periodic review of Scottish Parliament boundaries in 2025, the other eight constituencies of the Glasgow region were Glasgow Anniesland, Glasgow Cathcart, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, and Rutherglen.
 The region covered the Glasgow City council area and a north-western portion of the South Lanarkshire council area.